 The "dhcp4" is the top-level option space where the standard DHCPv4 options belong.
 The server-tags is mandatory and it must include a single option tag or the keyword "all".
-If the explicit server tag is specified then this command attempts to delete a global option associated with this server.
-If there is no such option associated with the given server, no option is deleted.
-In order to delete the option associated with all servers, the keyword "all" must be specified.
+If the explicit server tag is specified then this command

-15.13.21 The remote-option4-global-get, remote-option6-global-get Commands
+15.14.21 The remote-option4-global-get, remote-option6-global-get Commands